isomerpages/govtech-stp/_reciprocal-green-lane/00b-rgl-terms-and-conditions.md

 19. Where the traveller used his/her own TraceTogether-compatible device for the download and usage of the TraceTogether app, the traveller shall ensure that the TraceTogether app remains installed in his/her device, and all TraceTogether data is retained, for at least 14 days after his/her departure from Singapore.

-20. Where the traveller used his/her own TraceTogether-compatible device for the download and usage of the TraceTogether app, the traveller will be required to upload TraceTogether data if the traveller subsequently tests positive for COVID-19 within 14 days after returning to Brunei Darussalam.
+20. Where the traveller used his/her own TraceTogether-compatible device for the download and usage of the TraceTogether app, the traveller will be required to upload TraceTogether data if the traveller subsequently tests positive for COVID-19 within 14 days after returning to the Country/Region of Departure.

 ### **C. Terms & Conditions for Host**